Greenville Mid-Delta Airport: History

+On June 8, 1988, a USAF Lockheed C-130 Hercules of the 189th Tactical Airlift Group, Arkansas Air National Guard, on a training flight from its home station of Little Rock AFB, crashed 1.5 miles from Greenville Airport during an attempted approach.
+All 6 occupants were killed.

 In 1989, Northwest Airlink nonstop service from Alexandria, Louisiana, Memphis and Monroe was being operated on a code sharing basis by Express Airlines I on behalf of Northwest Airlines (which was operating a hub in Memphis at this time) with British Aerospace BAe Jetstream 31 and Saab 340 commuter turboprop aircraft.

 In May 2015, SeaPort Airlines announced that it planned to end service to and from the airport.
 After receiving proposals from four airlines, the Greenville city council unanimously chose Boutique Air as its next airline.

 In July 2017, The US Department of Transportation has approved Greenville’s choice for subsidized air service.
 Boutique Air, which has been serving Mid Delta Regional Airport since 2015 would remain the carrier through 2021, with a caveat.

 On 3 June 2018, a storm system destroyed the hangar and most of the aircraft at the airport.

-On 1 March 2019, Boutique Air announced a new flight schedule beginning April 1, 2019 flying from Greenville Mid-Delta Airport (GLH) to Dallas/Fort Worth International Airport (DFW) and Hartsfield-Jackson Atlanta International Airport (ATL).
-Greenville to Atlanta is a new route that was recommended by the community, to give access to a larger cosmopolitan area and improve Greenville’s economic opportunity.
-Boutique Air retired service from Greenville to Nashville, TN on March, 31 2019.
-At the end of March, Boutique Air ceased all flights to Nashville International Airport and concentrate on flights to Hartsfield-Jackson Atlanta International Airport.
-Due to the pandemic, flights to Atlanta were changed back to Nashville in late 2020.

-On 11 August 2021, Contour Airlines was announced as Greenville Mid-Delta Airport's (GLH) new federal Essential Air Service (EAS) air carrier, with daily service to Dallas/Fort Worth International Airport (DFW) and 5 weekly service (every day except Tuesdays and Saturdays) to Nashville International Airport (BNA).
+On 11 August 2021, Contour Airlines was announced as Greenville Mid-Delta Airport's (GLH) new federal Essential Air Service (EAS) air carrier, with daily service to Dallas/Fort Worth International Airport (DFW) and five-times weekly service (every day except Tuesdays and Saturdays) to Nashville International Airport (BNA).
 Contour Airlines replaced Boutique Air at the airport from 1 October 2021 and currently operates Embraer ERJ-135 regional jets on its services.

+On 03 June 2025, Greenville Mid-Delta Airport announced a change in its Essential Air Service (EAS) provider, selecting Denver Air Connection to replace Contour Airlines.
+The decision was made by the Greenville city council following a competitive selection process that included presentations from three airlines and community input through surveys.
+Airport Director Levell Hawkins recommended Denver Air Connection based on residents' expressed preference for Atlanta access and concerns about Contour's lack of an established gate at Atlanta's airport.
+Denver Air Connection will offer 12 weekly flights split between Hartsfield–Jackson Atlanta International Airport (ATL) and Dallas/Fort Worth International Airport (DFW), addressing community demands for reliable connectivity to major hubs.
+The airline change coincided with significant economic development in Washington County, including the construction of a new power plant and two pipelines, creating increased demand for dependable air transportation services.